andyayala/RPiSSH-AppleScript/README.md

 ----------------------------------------------------------------------

-When launching this Applet, you will be guided through simple alert styled prompts
+When launching this Applet and using it to connect, you will be guided through simple alert styled prompts.

+While still having the terminal window open, reopen this app, and press the logout button, it will log you out of your ssh session and then log out out of terminal, then automatically quit terminal for you.